blairfrandeen/datum/README.md

 Tools to pull engineering data from dispirate sources and understand performance metrics.

 ## Transfer Measurement Data from NX to Excel
-Currently this code includes two modules that allow the user to transfer limited data from measurement features in NX into named ranges in Excel.
+Currently this code includes two modules that allow the user to transfer data from measurement features in NX into named ranges in Excel.

+**BASIC USAGE**:
+- In NX part with saved measurements, run `nx_get_measurements.py` as an NX journal.
+- With Excel open, run `python datum/datum_console.py` and use the `dump` command to transfer values to Excel.

 ### Requirements
 - Python 3.8.3 or above